couchbaselabs/blip-wireshark-dissector/README.md

 ## Source Installation Instructions

-Build wireshark from source.
+The source code of the BLIP dissector is included in the Wireshark source tree.

-Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) with the **Building with Homebrew** instructions to download the wireshark source code and tools used for building the wireshare.
-Then follows the below instructions.
+Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) to download and build Wireshark from source.

-1. `brew install libgcrypt`
-2. Copy packet-blip.c to epan/dissectors
-3. Add `${CMAKE_CURRENT_SOURCE_DIR}/packet-blip.c` to `CMakeLists.txt ` under the `DISSECTOR_SRC` section
-4. From the wireshark root folder, `mkdir build && cd build && cmake ../ && make`

 ## Usage Instructions